mdekstrand/cs533-web/assignments/A1/index.md

 ## Assignment Requirements

-Submit a Jupyter notebook that describes the following (grade percentages are in parentheses):
+Submit a Jupyter notebook that describes the following (grade percentages and estimated times are in parentheses):

 1. A basic structural description of the data set (10%):
     -   How many schools and variables?